Pramodsheoran599/LambdaTest_Assessment/README.md

 For this assessment, I chose to build a custom framework design instead of following the standard PageFactory model.

-The PageFactory model has two major limitations in my opinion:
+The PageFactory model has three major limitations in my opinion:

 1. **Lack of flexibility with dynamic locators**: It's challenging to define XPath or CSS selectors that adapt to dynamic text or element structure within PageFactory.
 2. **Tight coupling of locators and logic**: PageFactory binds WebElements directly to page classes, which hinders test readability and maintainability when the UI changes.
+3. **Redunt Page object creation**: Need to create Page Objects inside every test class.

-In contrast, my design separates **Page Locators** and their **Utility Functions**, enabling a cleaner abstraction.
+In contrast, my design separates **Page Locators** and their **Utility Functions**, and creates their objects in BaseTest enabling a cleaner abstraction.
 This makes it easier to handle dynamic components and improves the overall modularity of the codebase.

 This architecture lays a strong foundation for building advanced testing features such as: